efabrica-team/nette-database-repository/README.md

 ```

 **Default parameters must remain the same as in the definition.
 For example, by changing `$data` to `$values`
-in `beforeInsert` hook, it would be impossible to determine which parameters should be injected and which passed from
+in `beforeInsert` hook, it would be impossible to determine which parameters should be injected and which are passed from
 the code.**

 ### Selections